 But then, he didn’t get any during the debriefing with Dumbledore at the end of OotP they year before either (although he had a couple of unexplained spikes of rage going into that interview).
 And I am ¾ convinced Tom was present for that meeting.

 Possibly, just possibly, Tom had only just discovered — when he tried to possess the boy in the Atrium — that the scar functioned as an alarm system.
 Maybe once he realized that, he also understood that he needed to slide past it without setting it off.
-He already knew how to do that, for he’d been managing it off and on all year.
+He already knew he could to do that, for he’d been managing it off and on all year.
 He just hadn’t known he needed to.
 (Suggesting that while he could see and hear what Harry saw and heard, he could not feel what Harry physically felt until he physically possessed him.)

 Albus only told Harry that he expected that he “wouldn’t be having so much trouble from the scar” after that business of the Atrium.
 There would have been nothing to gain from telling the boy that Voldemort might have figured a way around that particular bit of “protection” as well.
 Particularly since Albus couldn’t have been sure that it would ever become an issue again at that point.